Possible Russia oil embargo drives US outreach to Venezuela

 While some of those sales were used to pay down debt, more than $1 billion was ferried back to Caracas to cover the operations of struggling state-run oil giant PDVSA, the industry source said.
 With its own accounts in the U.S. and Europe frozen, PDVSA also receives payments for oil shipments at Moscow’s Promsvyazbank, one of the state-owned entities sanctioned by the Biden administration for its ties to Russia’s military.

 Less clear is how any U.S. flexibility would alleviate pressures at the pump.
-Despite sitting atop the world’s largest petroleum reserves, oil production in Venezuela plunged to the lowest level in a century last year.
-Although output started to rise toward the end of 2021, the 755,000 barrels per day it said it produced in January represents just a fraction of the more than 10 million barrels a day pumped by Russia last year.
+Despite sitting atop the world’s largest petroleum reserves, oil production in Venezuela plunged to the lowest level in almost a century last year.
+Although output started to rise toward the end of 2021, the 755,000 barrels per day it said it produced in January represents just a fraction of the more than 10 million barrels a day pumped by Russia last year and an eighth of what it was when Maduro’s predecessor Hugo Chavez was elected in 1998.

+“Venezuela is not able provide a good solution in the short run,” said Fabiana Perera, a professor at the William J Perry Center for Hemispheric Defense Studies in Washington.
+“Recovering from two decades of mismanagement will take years, maybe decades, and a very significant capital investment.
+Nonetheless, the oil is there, so engaging with the country is probably a better idea than passing on it.”

 —